 GPs

-Dr Patrick Eavis (PARTNER)
+Dr Patrick Eavis (PARTNER) – Working days: Tuesday and Wednesday.

 M.B.B.S.
 (Lond), M.R.C.G.P., Diploma Royal College of Obstetrics & Gynaecology, Diploma Faculty of Family Planning.
 Qualified London 1994.